 Supposedly, the paper towel industry initially resisted select-a-size options because they thought it would reduce sales.
 That is until they did market testing.

 What they found was people ended up using MORE paper towels with select-a-size because they didn't feel like one was enough.

 I cannot confirm this story, but rest assured one sheet is probably enough.
 Use sparingly.

 Rip Off a Small Piece If That's All You Need

-I'm saying if you only need an inch of paper towel, then rip off one inch and use it.
-There's no law that says you have to use a whole sheet at a time.
-And it won't look that bad to have a little rip off of your paper towel.
+No law says you have to use a whole sheet at a time.
+And it won't look that bad to have a little piece missing from your paper towel.

-I most commonly use a tiny piece of paper towel when cleaning an unwanted drip on a food while I'm styling.
-I tear off an inch, wipe the drip of sauce I don;t want to be in the picture, and move on.
-There's no need to tear off the whole sheet since the liquid I'm cleaning will only absorb into a dime size of the paper.
+I most commonly use a tiny piece of paper towel when cleaning an unwanted drip on a plate while I'm styling food.
+I tear off an inch, wipe the drip of sauce I don't want to be in the picture, and move on.
+This also works for containers with little drips of food that need to be wiped off before storing.

 For Large Spills, Reuse One Sheet by Ringing It Out and Using It Again

 Have you ever had a spill and just dumped individual sheets of paper towels on top of it until they stopped absorbing liquid?
 Well this strategy is all about those scenarios.